bananabajanana/KNNClassifier3.0/readme.md

 * `Read`: The client reads a message from the server.
 * `Write`: If the message received was a normal message, it *passes it forward* to the user and replies to the server the user's response
 * `Special Command`: If a message follows the syntax `\{command name} {command arguments}`, the server runs the corresponding command with it's given arguments.
 This includes mainly the Download and Upload commands, in which the client reads/writes to a file, and sends/receives the contents from the server, without concerning the user about it.

+### !Client Remarks!

+In our project, we were asked to implement the download command in a different thread, so we could download while asking other things from the server, but we didn't implement that.

+This is because the download process involves both the server and the client (as the server doesn't have access to the client's files), which means a parallel execution as mentioned would need multi-threading on both the server and client, and opening another socket for file communication (aside from the main communication socket).
+This felt to us an enormous amount of work, considering the client was specified to not have multi-threading, and there was never a hint at needing multiple sockets for any single client.

 ----
 ## Authors